martinhbramwell/Meteor-CI-Tutorial/CloudContinuousIntegration/doc/Amend_the_configuration_and_push_again.md

 #### Amend the Configuration and Push Again

 The command failed because we still to reference our package from the ```circle.yml``` file.
-We have to add these lines . . .
+We have to add these lines (substituting appropriately for your names) . . .
 ```ruby
     - mkdir -p ~/packages/yourself;  # ensure dir exists
     - pushd ~/packages/yourself;